In Stage C, students are formally introduced to ledger lines. To complete the stage they should be comfortable with:

 Use which ever notes you need for the individual pupil.
 You may find it helpful to colour code them by using different coloured card for the notes that belong to different levels.

-- Flashnote Derby or Note Rush are two iPad note reading games.
+- Flashnote Derby or Note Rush are two iPad note reading games (both paid apps).
 You can select ledger line notes for students to focus on.

 - Use our flash cards above to reinforce new note names as students come across them in their pieces, so that students are comfortable naming them in context.